 See: Working Age Adult Policy presentation by Linda Rolfe, Director, DSHS/DDD to the Washington State House of Representatives Human Services Committee on June 30, 2008, on the history of the Working Age Adult Policy, current outcomes, and plans for future.

-Employment Training Opportunities in 2012
+Employment Training Opportunities

 Navigating the Employment System